-The NSW National Parks and Wildlife Service (NPWS) is committed to providing activities, attractions, facilities and tours in its parks and reserves for visitors to enjoy and learn from.
-These facilities are often operated by NPWS, but sometimes they can be managed more effectively, efficiently or flexibly by the private sector.
+NSW National Parks and Wildlife Service (NPWS) is committed to providing activities, attractions, facilities and tours in its parks and reserves for visitors to enjoy and learn from.
+These are often operated by NPWS, but sometimes they can be managed more effectively, efficiently or flexibly by the private sector.
 It is important that NPWS and the private-sector work together to run professional operations and deliver these quality and innovative services to the public.
 We know that commercial operators who are fully invested in our parks will help us protect these valuable places for future generations to enjoy.

 How can I apply to run a commercial activity?